Lake Ontario

-Lake Ontario (Lac Ontario) is one of the five Great Lakes of North America.
+Lake Ontario is one of the five Great Lakes of North America.
 It is bounded on the north, west, and southwest by the Canadian province of Ontario, and on the south and east by the U.S. state of New York.
 The Canada–United States border spans the centre of the lake.
 On the Canadian side, the major cities are Kingston, Mississauga, Toronto, Hamilton, and St. Catharines.
 On the American side, the major cities are Rochester and Watertown.

-The last in the Great Lakes chain, Lake Ontario serves as the outlet to the Atlantic Ocean via the Saint Lawrence River, comprising the western end of the Saint Lawrence Seaway.
+As the last in the Great Lakes chain of freshwater lakes, Lake Ontario serves as the outlet to the Atlantic Ocean via the St. Lawrence River, comprising the western end of the St. Lawrence Seaway.
 Its primary inlet is the Niagara River from Lake Erie.
 The Long Sault control dam, primarily along with the Moses-Saunders Power Dam regulates the water level of the lake.

-The name Ontarí'io is most often translated from Huron as "beautiful lake", but other translations exist.
+Name

+The French explorer Samuel de Champlain named the lake "Lac S. Louis" (in English: Lake Saint Louis) in 1632, a name that remained in use until the end of the 17th century.

+The name Ontario is likely derived from the Iroquoian word Kaniatarí:io or Oniatarí:io meaning "lake of shining waters" or "beautiful lake".
+It has been in use since at least 1641.
+During French colonial Canada, various other names for the lake were also used, including Frontenac and St. Louis, though Ontario ultimately became the common term.

+Amidst an ongoing trade war with Canada, United States president Donald Trump signed an executive order in August 2026 directing US federal agencies to refer to the lake as Lake America.
+The name was rejected by Canadian officials and numerous US state officials, but was adopted by a number of private companies offering mapping services, including Apple and Google, when serving their U.S. users.